Common tasks and solutions for managing your Forge server.

 /root/.ssh/authorized_keys

 files.
-This key is available via the “Settings” tab of your server’s Forge management panel. - If your server is behind a firewall, make sure you have allowed Forge’s IP addresses to access the server.
+This key is available via the “Settings” tab of your server’s Forge management panel./root/.ssh/authorized_keys

 user and share the output with Forge support: